timxx/qgitc/README.md

 ## Build & Run

 - Using source directly
-  - You should run build for the first time: *python setup.py build*
+  - Run **gitc** which in the source directory directly.
-  - Now run **gitc** which in the source directory.
+  - NOTE: If you want translation other than English or updated the UI files, run *python setup.py build* for the first time.

 - Using binary
   - Run *python setup.py build_exe*, the binary will be generated in the **build** directory.